Jeepers-Gitters/OXE_EAcc/README.md

  * Script signing for security
  * Windows Service mode (for automatic restart etc)
  *  ~~Test on Linux~~
+ *  Separate files for each day, folders for months
 # Disclaimer
  This script is distributed "AS IS".
 Use it at your own risk.
 No immediate bug correction. no additional feature implementation guaranteed.